timb-machine-mirrors/guballa-tlsmate/README.rst

    $ tlsmate scan --progress mytlsmatedomain.net

 This command will perform a TLS scan against the domain ``mytlsmatedomain.net``, and the result will be displayed as colored console output.
+For an example refer to the `output of the scan command <docs/scanner_output.rst>`_.

 Using the tlsmate library from other python applications is described in the `Python API documentation`_.